We are grounded in the example of Jesus and committed to a fuller expression of God's heart

 When we seek God’s kingdom and goodness above all else, we are changed and can approach important issues more like Jesus

-Join thousands of Christians who are bringing Jesus-centered approach to one of our country’s most divisive conversations.
+Join thousands of Christians who are bringing a Jesus-centered approach to one of our country’s most divisive conversations.